An open letter to the graduating class of 2021

 And that belief is, I believe people are hard-wired to detect insincerity faster than just about anything…

 I believe our inner voices send us messages, tipping us off, letting us know when we should be wary about a person or situation.

 Have you ever said to yourself, “I don’t trust this situation,- something seems a bit off.” ?

 Or maybe,- “I don’t know why, but this feels a bit sketchy…”

 That was your inner voice talking to you.
 Your intuition.

-Because I hold this belief close to my heart, as I’m writing this note to you I’m asking myself,- how can I represent myself honestly and straightforwardly in this blog?
-In this letter?;- share my thoughts, my hopes and dreams, all without a false veneer?
+Because I hold this belief close to my heart, as I’m writing I’m asking myself,- how can I represent myself honestly and straightforwardly here;- share my thoughts, my hopes and dreams, all without a false veneer?